2018 New Distinguished Faculty Application Process - Deadline Friday, June 1

 - The nominator should submit a letter online describing how he/she is acquainted with the nominee and why the nominator believes the nominee meets the selection criteria for DF status listed below.

-- The individual nominated must complete the nomination process by providing to SRA International online an up-to-date resume/CV that highlights the individual’s activities as an instructor, speaker, webinar/workshop leader, and/or mentor as well as any education-service related activities in the field of RA (e.g., serving as a track chair for a RA meeting).
+- The individual nominated must complete the nomination process by providing to SRA International online an up-to-date resume/CV that visually highlights the individual’s activities as an instructor, speaker, webinar/workshop leader, and/or mentor as well as any education-service related activities in the field of RA (e.g., serving as a track chair for a RA meeting).
+Additional credit will be given for SRA International activities and service.

 A self-nominee should: